Documentation Index

 Portfolio Diversification

-- Different market categories: Sports, politics, finance, etc.
+Spread your risk across different markets:- Different categories: Sports, politics, finance, technology

 - Various time horizons: Short-term and long-term markets